MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 Alignment is used to spatially sync your instructions to the real world.
 When you align your guide, your instructions coincide with the space they live in and become meaningful.
 The alignment acts as the anchor that all your content is centered around.

-- With Marker alignment (recommended), you attach a printed marker to a physical object in the real world.
+- With **Marker alignment** (recommended), you attach a printed marker to a physical object in the real world.
 After creating the guide, to align the guide in the real world, you gaze at the marker using the HoloLens.
-- With Manual alignment, you import a 3D representation (such as a CAD model or scanned model), and then lay that representation, called a “digital twin”, directly over a physical object in the real world.
+- With **Manual alignment**, you import a 3D representation (such as a CAD model or scanned model), and then lay that representation, called a “digital twin”, directly over a physical object in the real world.
 After creating the guide, to align it in the real world, you use a gesture.

-It’s extremely important to ensure that the alignment is correct and as precise as possible.
-If alignment is not correct, your instructions can cause operator confusion and potentially costly damage.
+**It’s extremely important to ensure that the alignment is correct and as precise as possible.** If alignment is not correct, your instructions can cause operator confusion and potentially costly damage.
 For example, an operator could drill a hole in the wrong place or assemble the wrong part.